 The annual competition is organized by the iGEM foundation, an independent non-profit “dedicated to education, competition, the advancement of synthetic biology, and the development of an open community and collaboration.”
 The work for the competition occupies the teams for the better part of a year, and culminates at the iGEM Giant Jamboree in Boston, where projects are presented and judged by bioengineering experts.
 This year's Giant Jamboree took place between 24-28 October.

-Since 2008 EPFL participates in the iGEM competition.
+EPFL has participated in the iGEM competition since 2008.
 The School of Life Sciences funded the 2018 iGEM team with additional generous financial support from the Swiss Industry Science Fund and Nikon Instruments.
 The students worked on their project at EPFL’s Discovery Learning Laboratories.

 This year, the team was supervised by Professor Sebastian Maerkl from the School of Engineering and the Interfaculty Institute of Bioengineering, with three PhD students acting as additional instructors.